Utrecht Science Park

-Utrecht Science Park (also known as De Uithof) is a science park and neighbourhood in Utrecht, Netherlands.
+Utrecht Science Park (also known as De Uithof) is a neighbourhood in Utrecht and the largest science park in the Netherlands.
 It is located to the east of the city.
 It is the largest campus of Utrecht University.
 Apart from the faculties of Law, Humanities and University College Utrecht, most of the university buildings are located in Utrecht Science Park.
 It is also a main location of the HU University of Applied Sciences Utrecht and the University Medical Center Utrecht, and houses the main university library, student housing and botanical gardens.

 History

 The Dutch government purchased a plot of land of approximately 300 hectares for Utrecht University in 1958.
 The area was named "De Uithof", after a local farm.
 The first building, currently known as the Marinus Ruppert Building, opened in 1961.

 The city council decided to officially rename De Uithof to "Utrecht Science Park" in 2018.

 Transportation

 On 14 December 2019, the Uithoflijn line 22 of the Utrecht sneltram (light rail) system opened, connecting Utrecht Centraal railway station to De Uithof.
 It replaced bus line 12 which used bi-articulated buses.
 The Uithoflijn has 5 tram stops in De Uithof: Padualaan, Heidelberglaan, UMC, WKZ / Máxima and the tram terminal P+R Science Park.

 The tram stop P+R Science Park has a large park-and-ride facility, designed by KCAP, construction of which began in August 2011.